pretix/pretix-docs/docs/guides/check-in/custom.md

 ![Custom check-in rule allowing entry if 'Current date and time' 'is before' 'Event start' OR 'Current date and time' 'is after' 'Event start' AND 'Number of previous entries since' 'Event start' '=' '0'.](../../assets/screens/check-in/before.png "Custom check-in rule for unlimited entries before the event")

-With this setup, ticket holders will be able to enter however often they want before the start of the event, but only once after the event has started.
+With this setup, ticket holders will be able to enter however often they want before the start of the event, but as soon as the event starts, they can only enter one more time.